mohammadjarabah/frontend-projects/README.md

 <h1 align='center'>Front-End Projects 🚀</h1>

-This repository is like a container of my Front-End projects I have worked on 👨‍💻.
+This repository is like a container of the front-end projects I have worked on 🌠.
 I hope you enjoy visiting them ✨!

 <br>